How to Become a Property Developer with Edward Sykes from Renovate Alerts

 Our website finds renovation opportunities across the UK at the rate of about 500 per day.
 We then collate this information and send it to our subscribers in a daily email.

 To achieve the same results, manually, would take hours, so it is a useful timesaving device.

 Private sales websites are becoming increasingly prevalent and we run this function ourselves.
 However, they have yet to take off in a big way.

 Property sourcing with leaflets is something my wife and I are considering ourselves.

 Essentially, if you are particularly keen on a certain area with a few streets and there is nothing on the market, you can leaflet buildings you are interested in.

 However, you may end up paying more as a result.

 The Buying Process

-But in a rising market the 'rulebook' seems to go out of the window, it’s easy to get carried away on price.
+But in a rising market, the 'rulebook' seems to go out of the window and it’s easy to get carried away on price.